2 ounces semi-sweet or dark chocolate, chopped

 1 egg (50 g, weighed out of shell) at room temperature, beaten

 8 tablespoons (112 g) neutral oil (I used sunflower oil)

 Preheat your oven to 325° F. Grease a 9 inch square baking pan, line it with unbleached parchment paper, and set it aside.

-In a small, microwave safe bowl, place the butter and chopped chocolate, and microwave for 45 seconds at a time at 60% power, stirring in between intervals, until melted and smooth.
-Set the mixture aside to cool briefly.
+In a small, microwave safe bowl, place the chopped chocolate and microwave for 45 seconds at a time at 60% power, stirring in between intervals, until melted and smooth.
+Set the chocolate aside to cool briefly.

-Place the pan in the center of the preheated oven, and bake until a toothpick inserted in the center comes out with, at most, a few moist crumbs attached, about 35 minutes.
-Remove from the oven and allow to cool in pan until firm (about 10 minutes).
+Place the pan in the center of the preheated oven, and bake until a toothpick inserted in the center comes out with, at most, a few moist crumbs attached (about 35 minutes).
+Remove from the oven and allow it to cool in the pan until firm (about 10 minutes).
 Turn the cake out onto a wire rack to cool completely.
 Once the cake is cool, dust with the optional powdered sugar, slice and serve.